 - I also assume the investor manages his homes himself, which is doable in the beginning but may be tough when he gets ten homes or more.

 How Did I Build a Rental Property Portfolio

 I have 20 rentals now, but I did not buy them overnight.
 I started in 2010 and slowly bought them over the last 9 years.
 I bought 1 in 2010, 2 in 2011, 2 in 2012, and kept building from there.
 I worked very hard to make a great living as a real estate agent, but I also used real estate to buy more rentals.

 I bought my first rental by refinancing my personal house and taking cash out of it.
 I also refinanced some of my rentals along the way so that I would have more capital to buy even more rentals.
 I was lucky that our market appreciated so much, but I also bought every rental property way below market value, which allowed me to take cash out when I refinanced.

 I stopped buying residential rentals in 2015 because the market in Colorado became too expensive.
 However, I was able to invest in commercial rentals in my area and cash flow on them.
 There are a lot of different ways to invest in real estate!

 How much have my rentals made me?

 I put together some stats to show how much rentals made me after four years of owning them.
-It has been a few years since then and things have gotten even better!
+It has been a few years since then, and things have gotten even better!
 At the time, I had bought 11 rental properties.
-After doing some calculating I discovered my rental properties have appreciated and been bought cheap enough to produce a gain of $600,000 since December of 2010!
-It is important to remember that net worth is all on paper and I would not profit $600,000 if I decided to sell all of my rental properties today.
-I would have to have selling costs and I would have a large tax bill if I sold my rental properties.
+After doing some calculating, I discovered my rental properties have appreciated and been bought cheap enough to produce a gain of $600,000 since December of 2010!
+It is important to remember that net worth is all on paper, and I would not realize $600,000 in profit if I decided to sell all of my rental properties today.
+I would have to have selling costs, and I would have a large tax bill if I sold my rental properties.